 “The Higher Learning Commission (HLC) was pretty impressed with the role of technology and the reports that we’re able to present to them for continuous improvement within our courses and our programs.
 It’s just been great, and I don’t want to go back to binders,” said Adair.

 When searching for the right technology to support the assessment process, Watermark offers data collection software solutions to higher education institutions like community colleges.
-Because we understand the unique needs community colleges face annually, we design our solutions with features targeted to higher education institutions and their desired outcomes.
-Our Outcomes Assessments Projects solution uses a rubric-based system to help colleges organize their assessments and better understand your data.
+Because we understand the unique needs community colleges face annually, we design our solutions with features targeted to higher ed institutions and their desired outcomes.
+Our assessments projects solution uses a rubric-based system to help colleges organize their assessments and better understand your data.

-To learn more about how to improve assessment processes at your community college, watch the Assessment Success Strategies for Community Colleges panel discussion.
-Request a demo today to get started effectively measuring your assessment data.
+To learn more about how to improve assessment processes at your community college, watch the Assessment success strategies for community colleges panel discussion.
+Request a demo today to get started on effectively measuring your assessment data.